 We have not found any Texas laws that restrict transporting a rifle or other long gun in a motor vehicle or watercraft.
 We have also not been able to locate a law that would dictate if a long gun can be "in plain view" in the vehicle.

+Texas law does not say where a gun should be stored when it is in a car, or whether it should be unloaded.
 It is important to keep in mind that other laws may prevent one from carrying a firearm at any time, or may restrict the location where firearms can be carried.
-For example, see section 46.04 of the Penal Code, Unlawful Possession of Firearm.
+For example, see Section 46.04 of the Penal Code, Unlawful Possession of Firearm.